Xiawpohr/erc725-did-method/doc/DID_Method_Spec.md

 # DID Method Driver Specification
 ## Overview
-Decentralized Idenitfiers (DIDs, see [^1]) are designed to be compatible with any distributed ledger or network.
-In the Ethereum community, a pattern known as ERC-725, ERC-734 (see [^2] and [^3]) utilizes smart contracts to be a unique identifiable proxy account used by humans, groups, organizations, objects and machine.
+Decentralized Idenitfiers (DIDs[^1]) are designed to be compatible with any distributed ledger or network.
+In the Ethereum community, a pattern known as ERC-725[^2], ERC-734[^3] utilizes smart contracts to be a unique identifiable proxy account used by humans, groups, organizations, objects and machine.
 This Document describes the implementation that allows ERC-725 identities to be treated as valid DIDs.

 ## CRUD Operation Definition
 ### Create (Register)